 The Interfaith Health Network (IHN) is a ministry of St. John’s Orwigsburg as reaffirmed at our Congregational Meeting in 2008.
+There are 30 congregations across Schuylkill County that are members.
 IHN is a strategic partnership of Schuylkill County’s VISION.
 Marie Beauchamp is the director of the Interfaith Health Network

-Listed below are the major projects of IHN:
+Listed below are the present major projects of IHN:

 - Partnership in the Schuylkill County VOAD (Volunteer Organizations Active in Disaster)

-- Partnership in the new Immunization Coalition of Schuylkill County
+- Partnership in the Immunization Coalition of Schuylkill County